KeplerGO/epicwash/README.md

 `epicwash` and `epicwash-prepare`, that allow pre-existing or duplicate entries to be removed from new K2 EPIC catalogs.

+This repository is unlikely to be of any interest to you, unless you are the soul in charge of producing the EPIC catalog for a new K2 Campaign!

 ## Installation

 This tool requires a Linux-like system